|

 even during a run.

-b) fit a single jet at the outlet to the solenoid. many
+Control Jet at the outlet to the solenoid. many

-liquid nitrous almost immediately. (no need for a purge
+liquid nitrous almost immediately.

 solenoid like NOS etc) due to small pipe volume and very low

-high power systems but its less good and its less consistent
+You can use braided or metal but its less good and its less consistent

 - physics dictates this no matter how much better braided